ltworf/typedload/README.md

 Download
 ========

-* Ignore the bullshit github saying "No packages published" that is only there to increase vendor lock in.
 * If you are using a debian derivative, you have `python3-typedload`
 * Latest and greatest .deb file is in https://github.com/ltworf/typedload/releases
 * It is in pypi so you can just add typedload to your requirements file.